-node is not available, you have to set property
+node is not available in the PATH, you can use property

 Slow or unresponsive analysis

 On a big project, more memory may need to be allocated to analyze the project.
 This would be manifested by analysis getting stuck and the following stacktrace might appear in the logs

 ERROR: Failed to get response while analyzing [file].ts java.io.InterruptedIOException: timeout

 8192 for big projects.
 This property should be set in

 sonar-project.properties file or on command line for scanner (with

 By default, analysis will exclude files from dependencies in usual directories, such as

 .d.ts files.
 If for some reason analysis of files in these directories